I'm Caitlin Atteberry, a Product Lead passionate about cross-functional collaboration, exploring data, and humanizing software.

-I live in Raleigh, North Carolina and currently work as a Product Designer at Transloc, a mission-driven company aiming to make public transit the first choice for all.
-I am passionate about building empathy within product development teams and bringing together cross-functional teams in order to solve real user problems as an organization.
+I currently work at K4Connect, a mission-driven company that aims to serve and empower older adults and individuals living with disabilities.
+I am passionate about building empathy within product development teams and working cross-function in order to solve real user problems as an organization.

 I fill my free time building bikes, deadlifting, and hiking with my dog, Oscar.

 Empathizing with users through research (whether large initiatives, or a "just enough" approach):